blankoworld/makefly/special/about.md

 * possibility to set posting date (using a timestamp)
 * customization using options like max post on homepage
 * translation: English, French
+* static files
+* templates

+You can so:

+* create posts
+* add tags to them
+* add image
+* generate an RSS feed
+* give some static files (for an example to share PDF)
+* have your own template
+* translate Makefly in your language

 In fact, it's a lightweight weblog engine that generates some HTML static files.